Early Experiments On Photosynthesis: Experiments And Factors Affecting

 • Water the plant regularly with distilled water

-• After five years, re-weigh the weight of the pot the remaining soil and the weight of the tree.
+• After five years, re-weigh the weight of the pot, the soil and the weight of the tree.

-Van Helmont found that the willow tree's weight had increased tremendously, meanwhile, the weight of the soil had lost a little.
+Van Helmont found that the weight of the willow tree had increased tremendously, while the soil had lost a little weight.
 Thereby giving him the reason to think that the gain in weight of the plant was total because of the water since the mass lost by the soil was meagre.

 The willow tree grew and its weight increased considerably.
 His measurements showed that the increase in the weight of the tree was more, relative to the decrease in mass of the soil.